Nemanja Matić: Roma

 On 14 June 2022, it was announced that Matić had agreed to join Roma on a one-year contract, following the expiry of his Manchester United contract.
 He joined on a free transfer.
 This was his third reunion with manager José Mourinho, having also played under him for Chelsea and Manchester United.
-"I already worked with him, we have a good connection and he is one of the reasons why I came here," Matić commented on Mourinho.
-On 14 August, he made his debut for the club, as a substitute, in a 1–0 away win against Salernitana in the Serie A. He started in the Europa League final, but would later be substituted in extra time as Roma went on to lose the match on penalties.
+"I already worked with him, we have a good connection and he is one of the reasons why I came here."
+Matić on Mourinho.
+On 14 August, he made his debut for the club, as a substitute, in a 1–0 away win against Salernitana in the Serie A. He started in the Europa League final, but was replaced in the extra-time as Roma went on to lose the match on penalties.

+In 2025, years after his departure from AS Roma, Matić revealed in an interview that he decided to leave the club as they did not respect him.